THIRD SPACE YOUTH INSTITUTE

-From June 10th–June 13th, 2019, the USC Annenberg Center for Third Space Thinking hosted a group of 60 migrant high school students for the first ever Third Space Youth Institute.
-The Center partnered with the Los Angeles County Office of Education and Riverside County Office of Education to create a four-day residential program on the USC campus for the children of migrant workers.
+From June 7th–June 18th, 2021, the USC Annenberg Center for Third Space Thinking will host a group of 180 migrant high school students for the online Third Space Youth Institute.
+The Center partnered with the Los Angeles County Office of Education and Riverside County Office of Education to create a two-week online program on the USC campus for the children of migrant workers.

 Students were introduced to the critical soft skills necessary to prepare them for a successful future: college readiness, career development, building presentation skills, and personal branding.
 Students learned from the experts, participated in interactive workshops, and worked together in teams to develop presentations on important issues like educational inequality and the significance of voting to the democratic process.

 “Our program equips students with the essential soft skills needed to embrace new ideas, leverage diversity, build self-confidence and visualize success," said Shellee Smith.
 “We’re excited about educating migrant students and giving them a leading edge in their future endeavors.”

 How to be an ace with ace-it

 During the program, students were introduced to the Third Space ACE-IT methodology which is a communication tool used to frame and solve problems.
 ACE-IT stands for:

 Many students noted the fundamentals of the ACE-IT methodology as a key takeaway:

 "What I'm most excited to share about my experience is that I can use the ACE-IT method to tackle any situation." – Alexis Godinez, Antelope Valley High School.

 Students listen and watch attentively as their peers present group projects at the 2019 Third Space Youth Institute (TSYI)